John Evans (fencer)

 John J.Evans is a Welsh former fencer who won a bronze medal at the Commonwealth Games.

 Biography

 Evans was a member of the Royal Air Force and was stationed at RAF Locking, where in 1956 he was a flying officer.
 He won the Somerset foil championship in both 1955 and 1956.

 He was selected for the 1958 Welsh team for the 1958 British Empire and Commonwealth Games in Cardiff, Wales, where he competed in the foil and épée events.

 He won a bronze medal in the team foil with John Preston and Malcolm Kerslake.

+Evans went to a second Commonwealth Games, representing the 1962 Welsh team at the 1962 British Empire and Commonwealth Games in Perth, Australia, where he participated in the foil and sabre events.